Tottenham Court Road: Urbanisation

 The manor became the property of the Fitzroys, who built Fitzroy Square on a part of the manor estate towards the end of the 18th century.
 There was a manor house at the northwest end of the road, which subsequently became the Adam and Eve pub.
 This was demolished to build the Euston Tower.

 Tottenham Court Road had become a place of entertainment by the mid-17th century.
 In 1645, three people were fined for drinking on a Sunday.
-A Gooseberry Fair was held sporadically throughout the century and featured numerous booths with street entertainers.
+A Gooseberry Fair was held sporadically throughout the century, and featured numerous booths with street entertainers.

 The Horse Shoe Brewery was established in 1764 on the junction of Tottenham Court Road and Oxford Street.
 The current Horseshoe pub was built in the 19th century.
 Whitefield's Tabernacle was built in 1756 for the Reverend George Whitefield, and subsequently became the world's largest Methodist church after it was extended in 1760.
 It was rebuilt in 1857 after being destroyed by fire, and again in 1888 after the building collapsed.
-It was bombed during World War II and rebuilt as the Memorial Chapel.
+It was bombed during the Second World War and rebuilt as the Memorial Chapel.

 Tottenham Court Road was predominantly rural in nature until well into the 19th century.
 When Heal's was established on former farmland, the lease stipulated there must be appropriate accommodation for 40 cows.
 These cowsheds were destroyed in a fire in 1877.
-A 17th century farmhouse at the rear of No. 196 Tottenham Court Road was demolished in 1917.
+A 17th-century farmhouse at the rear of No. 196 Tottenham Court Road was demolished in 1917.

 Fairyland shooting range

-During the period leading up to and during World War I, an amusement arcade that contained a miniature rifle shooting range called Fairyland was at No. 92 Tottenham Court Road.
+During the period leading up to and during the First World War, an amusement arcade that contained a miniature rifle-shooting range called Fairyland was at No. 92 Tottenham Court Road.
 In 1909, Madan Lal Dhingra practised shooting here prior to his assassination of Sir William Hutt Curzon Wyllie.
 Other residents of India House and members of Abhinav Bharat practised shooting at the range and rehearsed assassinations they planned to carry out.
-Also in 1909 it was reported in a police investigation that the range was being used by two Suffragettes in a possible conspiracy to assassinate prime minister H. H. Asquith.
+Also in 1909, it was reported in a police investigation that the range was being used by two Suffragettes in a possible conspiracy to assassinate prime minister H. H. Asquith.
 It was also where Donald Lesbini shot Alice Eliza Storey.
 R v Lesbini (1914) was a case establishing in common law that with regard to voluntary manslaughter a reasonable man always has reasonable powers of self-control and is never intoxicated.
-The shooting range was owned and run by Henry Stanton Morley (1875-1916).
+The shooting range was owned and run by Henry Stanton Morley (1875–1916).